Kent county cricket team (pre-1843): 18th century

-The Association of Cricket Statisticians and Historians (ACS) considers Kent to be one of cricket's "major counties" throughout its entire history and rates all Kent county matches in the 18th and 19th centuries, as well as many played by teams called East Kent or West Kent, as important (per the name of their guide, or top-class.
-The ACS have explained that any match between a strong Kent eleven and another top-class team justifies the classification but caution is needed with nomenclature because of the different committees and sponsors who organised the games and would sometimes use team names other than "Kent".
+In its Guide to Important Cricket Matches Played in the British Isles 1709–1863, the Association of Cricket Statisticians and Historians (ACS) recognises Kent as one of cricket's "major counties" throughout its entire history, and rates all Kent county matches in the 18th and 19th centuries, as well as many played by teams called East Kent or West Kent, as historically important.
+The ACS have explained that any match between a strong Kent eleven and another team justifies the classification, but caution is needed with nomenclature because of the different committees and sponsors who organised the games, and would sometimes use team names other than "Kent".

-Dartford came under the patronage of Edwin Stead through the 1720s and its team became representative of Kent as a county, often playing against teams from Sussex.
+Dartford came under the patronage of Edwin Stead through the 1720s, and its team became representative of Kent as a county, often playing against teams from Sussex.
 Stead developed a keen rivalry with the Sussex patrons Charles Lennox, 2nd Duke of Richmond, and Sir William Gage.
 Their teams were named by either county or patron's XI.
-There were three Kent v Sussex matches in 1728 and Stead's team won them all.
-After the third win, a newspaper reported the outcome as "the third time this summer that the Kent men have been too expert for those of Sussex".
+There were three Kent v Sussex matches in 1728, and Stead's team won them all.
+After the third win, the London Evening Post reported the outcome as "the third time this summer that the Kent men have been too expert for those of Sussex".

-The 1728 proclamation of Kent's superiority is the first time that the concept of a "Champion County" can be seen in the sources and it is augmented by a "turned the scales" comment made by a reporter after Sussex defeated Kent in 1729.
+The 1728 proclamation of Kent's superiority is the first time that the concept of a "Champion County" can be seen in the sources, and it is augmented by a "turned the scales" comment made by a reporter after Sussex defeated Kent in 1729.
 The 1729 report added that the "scale of victory had been on the Kentish side for some years past".
-In 1730, a newspaper referred to the "Kentish champions".
+In 1730, the St James Evening Post referred to the "Kentish champions".
 In his cricket history, Harry Altham titled his third chapter, which was about cricket in the second quarter of the 18th century, as "Kent, The First Champions".